 What is Apothem?

 The apothem (sometimes abbreviated as a) of a regular polygon is a line segment from the center to the midpoint of one of its sides.
 It's also the radius of the inscribed circle of the polygon.
+To better understand this relationship, you might want to explore our incircle calculator which visualizes this concept for triangles.

 For a regular polygon with n sides of length s, the apothem can be calculated using the formula: